MIT-CAVE/cave_app/cave_api/README_API_STRUCTURE.md

 #### The `layout` key

 The `layout` key allows for use cases where you want to arrange components that are related or simply group them under a well-structured layout.
 The supported components for use with a layout structure are [props](#the-props-key) and [KPIs](#kpis).
-In addition to properly aligning a group of props or KPIs, an `style` prop is provided to act as a escape hatch for specifying CSS rules.
+In addition to properly aligning a group of props or KPIs, a `style` prop is provided to act as a escape hatch for specifying CSS rules.
 Through these CSS rules, it is possible to modify the appereance of your prop components or KPIs and allows a way to make them more distinctive or visually appealing.

 The `layout` structure is the same for `props` and `kpis` and looks as follows:
 ```py